devurandom11/Kali-Linux-Scripts/README.md

 # Kali Linux-Scripts

- Scripts and tool setup for kali linux
+ Scripts and tool setup for Kali Linux